 The field of psychology has many real-world, professional applications—most of which promote positive change in our society—and a MS in Psychology from a reputable online university will prepare you for them.

 Here’s just a sampling of careers paths available to those with a master’s degree in psychology:

-Specializations depend on the psychology master’s program that you choose and span everything from crisis management and educational psychology, to leadership, organizational psychology, and child and adolescent development.You’ll need to decide which specialization is best for you based on your future career goals and interests.
+Specializations depend on the psychology master’s program that you choose aand might include focus areas such as applied psychology, educational psychology, health psychology, social psychology, or a general program of studies.You’ll need to decide which specialization is best for you based on your future career goals and interests.

 Interested in getting your master’s degree in psychology?
 Explore Walden’s comprehensive MS in Psychology program.